 Photographing The Wave

-About half of all visitors to Coyote Buttes North never explore much beyond The Wave.
+About half of all visitors to Coyote Buttes North only explore a little beyond The Wave.
 This is especially true in the summer and winter when extreme temperatures, lightning, or snow cover tend to keep visits short.
-In view of this I've added some thoughts on how to photograph The Wave itself.
+Given this, I've added some thoughts on photographing The Wave itself.
 A gallery showing what I believe to be the classic images of The Wave is here.

-Permits to The Wave are so hard to get that I'd suggest you shoot from all three directions on your first trip.
+I suggest you shoot from all three directions on your trip to The Wave.
 All can be shot in the morning in good light.
-In addition to these images there are many other possibilities, see the main Wave gallery for some ideas.
+In addition to these images, there are many other possibilities; see the main Wave gallery for some ideas.

 Facing West

 This image is best mid-morning.
-By late morning the wall on the left (the south wall) is starting to go into shadow, especially in the winter.
+By late morning, the wall on the left (the south wall) starts to go into shadow, especially in the winter.
 You'll need a wide or ultra-wide for best results.
-The image shown was shot at 14mm.
-The "Eye of The Wave" is shown on the right, it is a great example of soft-sediment deformation.
+I shot the image shown at 14mm.
+The "Eye of The Wave" is shown on the right; it is a great example of soft-sediment deformation.

-Great photos to the west can be had at night too.
-This image was shot at 24mm.
+You can also get great photos of the west night.
+I shot this image at 24mm.
 The moon shining through the slot lit the center of The Wave and its north wall.

 Facing South

-This image is best about an hour after sunrise when the south wall is in light, and the side walls are in shadow.
-A few hours later the side walls are partially lit and the image suffers.
+This image is best about an hour after sunrise when the south wall is lit and the side walls are in shadow.
+A few hours later, the side walls are partially lit, and the image suffers.
 Water is often found at the entrance to The Wave, especially in summer.
-Only a little water is needed to get a good photo, even one inch will do.
+Only a little water is needed to get a good photo; even one inch will do.
 Shoot close to ground level to emphasize the little rocks in the water, with a wide angle to normal lens.
 Both vertical and horizontal compositions work.

 This is my favorite image of The Wave.
 It is best from May through August when the center of the Milky Way is in the southern sky.
-The south wall was lit by an LED panel, and the other two walls were lightpainted with a warm temperature flashlight.
+An LED panel lit the south wall, and the other two walls were light-painted with a warm-temperature flashlight.

 Facing North